xpush/node-xpush/README.md

 # xpush
-x(extensional)push is the realtime communication api server and node-module.
+x(extensional)push is the realtime communication channel server and node-module.

 - **The project is currently under development.
 Not yet available.**

 [![Build Status](https://travis-ci.org/xpush/node-xpush.png?branch=master)](https://travis-ci.org/xpush/node-xpush)

 ## xpush
-'xpush is an realtime communication api server for quickly, easily adding scalable functionality to web and mobile apps.
+'xpush is an realtime communication channel server for quickly, easily adding scalable functionality to web and mobile apps.

 It makes it easy to send real-time notifications to Android and iOS devices, and send messages to various messengers (via XMPP) and send real-time datas to Webpages (via websocket, wrapping socket.io).

-'xpush' is consists of a api server and a gateway server.
+'xpush' is consists of a channel server and a session server.
-Gateway server is for load balancing and managing many distributed api servers.
+Session server is for load balancing and managing many distributed channel servers.

 ## Getting Started  ( for developers )